-Tip: Since some of the settings do require you to navigate the mouse cursor for troubleshooting purposes use the Trackpoint, PS/2, or USB mouse a temporary fix.
-If you cannot get the mouse to work see our navigating Windows with the keyboard page for tips on how to use the keyboard to navigate in Windows.
+Tip: Since some of the settings do require you to navigate the computer using a mouse cursor, for troubleshooting purposes, you can use the Trackpoint on the laptop or connect a PS/2 or USB external mouse to the laptop as a temporary fix.
+If you cannot get an external mouse to work, see our navigating Windows with the keyboard page for tips on how to use the keyboard to navigate in Windows.

 Other USB device

 Some USB and PS/2 devices, especially any USB input device (including a computer mouse), can disable the touchpad.
-As a troubleshooting step, turn off the computer, disconnect all USB devices, then start the computer again to make sure no other device is disabling the touchpad.
-If this fixes your problem, but the touchpad is disabled again, the next time you connect the device, check your touchpad software settings for a setting that can prevent this from happening.
+As a troubleshooting step, turn off the computer, disconnect all USB devices, then start the computer again to make sure an external device is disabling the touchpad.
+If this fixes your problem, but the touchpad is disabled again the next time you connect the device, check your touchpad software settings for a setting that can prevent this from happening.

 Check mouse settings

 First, in the Windows Control Panel, access the mouse settings and verify the touchpad is enabled.
 Also, you can adjust the sensitivity of the touchpad to work best for your fingers.
 Check these settings to make sure something was not disabled or adjusted to cause the touchpad to not work.

 Second, open the Device Manager and check through the device list to find the touchpad.
 Check to see that it is enabled.
 If disabled, re-enable it and test the touchpad.
 If it is already enabled, change it to disabled, then re-enable it again.
 Sometimes toggling this setting can kick-start the touchpad into working again.

 If there are any yellow exclamation marks, red X's or "Other devices" in Device Manager, any of these errors can indicate there is a problem with hardware in your computer that may be causing the touchpad problems.